rudynicolop/2-generals/README.md

 This program is written in python 3.

-To run this program, download `generals.py`, and in the command line run:
+To execute this program, download `generals.py`, and in the command line enter:

  ```bash
  python generals.py